 What to do

 The manor house is located in the tri-border region between Germany, France, Luxembourg.
 Trips to the wine region of Saar and Obermosel, to Trier, to Saarland, to Luxembourg or Lorraine.
 Cycling or hiking tours, culinary delights and cultural events.
+In the historic manor house and the garden with the orangery, events are organised around music, literature, architecture and culinary delights.

 Why we like this house